brinktrade/brink-core/docs/Account/Account.md

 ### `metaDelegateCall(address to, bytes data, bytes signature, bytes unsignedData)` (external)

+WARNING: The `to` contract is responsible for secure handling of the call provided in the encoded `callData`.
+If the proxyOwner signs a metaDelegateCall to a malicious contract, this could result in total loss of their account.

 Allows execution of a delegatecall with a valid signature from the proxyOwner